Job Interview Tips for Introverts

 Review a list of common interview questions.
 Stand in front of a mirror and practice your answers.
 While it may make you cringe, this practice can help you improve your answers.

-As well as having answers in mind for expected interview questions, you can also plan ahead for what you'll say if the interview asks if you have any questions.
-(Here are some of the very best questions to ask during a job interview.)
+As well as having answers in mind for expected interview questions, you can also plan ahead for what you'll say if the interviewer asks if you have any questions.

 Have Stalling Techniques at Hand

 Even with a lot of practice, it's possible interviewers will ask you an unexpected question.
 Plan ahead for this situation by practicing stalling techniques.
 You can buy yourself time by saying something like "Great question.
 Can we circle back to that one?"
 Find out more tips on how to respond to unexpected interview questions.

 Prepare for Small Talk

 Between introductions and formal interview questions, there is sometimes small talk.
 Remember, first impressions during interviews are very important.
 Come prepared with a line or two about the weather, or some praise or commentary on the office.
 Be upbeat, positive, and engaged during these conversations.

 Sell Your Introvert Qualities